andretdr/financePlus/README.md

 - Equity = Sum of all Market Value for all the tickers in the holding
 - Cash = How much liquid Cash the user has in his account
 - Total Value = Cash + Equity

-# Development
-The app is developed using Flask/Python/Jinja2, HTML, CSS, JS.

-CSS is organised in the BEM methodology.
-JS files are compressed using google closure compiler.
-App optimizations are done using google lighthouse.

-It runs on Pylons/Waitress WSGI server and is currently deployed on Heroku using JawsDB for its MYSQL database.

 # Known Bugs
 - Yahoo Finance API appears to drop data once in awhile.
 For now I am simply flagging a warning when this is detected. [source1](https://stackoverflow.com/questions/40111621/yahoo-finance-api-missing-data-for-certain-days) [source2](https://www.reddit.com/r/algotrading/comments/wzimgy/anyone_else_seeing_massive_chunks_of_data_missing/)